nselby/nselby.github.io/_posts/2016-09-17-Update-On-Mader-Firing-The-City-Begs-To-Differ.md

 “We find that, every once in a while, news agencies get ahead of themselves, but that is no excuse for this newspaper running with uncorroborated statements…”

 How true that is.
 Shame on all of you stenographers, who simply copied, cribbed and then pronounced to the world your verdict.
+Except...What <em>exactly</em> did they get wrong?

 <img border="1" width="800px" src="https://nselby.github.io/assets/img/thumb-2.png" />